Permanent Care vs Foster Care vs Adoption in Victoria: What's Actually Different

 The Short Answer

-Foster care is temporary state guardianship, with the goal of returning the child to their birth family.
-The government stays the legal parent.
+Foster care is temporary state guardianship in most placements, with the goal of returning the child to their birth family.
+Authorised Aboriginal Community Controlled Organisations may hold responsibility under ACAC.
 You're a carer with day-to-day responsibility but limited independent decision-making authority.

 Permanent Care (PCO) is Victoria's answer to long-term legal security.
 The Children's Court transfers guardianship to you.
 You become the legal decision-maker.
 DFFH exits.
 Birth family contact continues but is managed by you.

 Adoption is a full and irrevocable transfer of parental rights.
-It's extremely rare in Victoria for children in the care system — fewer than 15 cases per year statewide.
+It's extremely rare in Victoria for children in the care system.

 If you're entering the Victorian system hoping to eventually raise a child as your own with full legal responsibility, permanent care is almost certainly the pathway you're looking for.
 Adoption is not.